 Directed by Jenna Richanne Hannum.
 Featuring Isaac Young.

 by Elizabeth Swados and Vicki Caroline Cheatwood

 A haunting and thoughtful song cycle that takes the most interesting characters from some of the greatest stories ever told and spins them afresh for modern audiences.
-Making a return appearance by popular demand, this year’s production of Bible Women features new and improved material and will be headlined by local cabaret diva Denise Lee.
+Making a return appearance by popular demand, this year’s production of Bible Women will be headlined by local cabaret diva Denise Lee.

 by Devin Berg

 Wrath turns to empathy turns to desire turns to love in this in this brutal comedy about friendship, fate, and the tendency of life to pass us by.
 A fast-paced, contemporary look at the danger of complacency and the beautiful imperfection of life.